 When a character (primarily in dramas) is asked to go beyond their job and help with "a cause", the character sometimes refuses, and afterwards the other person asks, "What's happened to you?" or "Since when did you stop caring?" the answer sometimes comes down to the character saying, "I grew up," implying that the character "grew" from a Wide-Eyed Idealist to an embittered cynic.
-It's also often used by the Anti-Hero or Straw Nihilist to sneer at the idealistic methods and beliefs of the Ideal Hero and his ilk; such naive and childish wishful thinking has no place in the grown-up, random, cynical world that the Anti Hero lives in.
+It's also often used by the Anti-Hero or Straw Nihilist to mock the idealistic methods and beliefs of the Ideal Hero and his ilk; such naive and childish wishful thinking has no place in the grown-up, paranoid, cynical world that the Anti Hero lives in.
 Alternatively, a Retired Badass might have genuinely gotten too old or set in retirement to do what's being asked of them.

 Sometimes the result of the character crossing the Despair Event Horizon.
 The Sour Supporter often expresses it, especially in the face of Least Is First.
 May be accompanied by a warning that Hope Is Scary.
 Subtrope of Jade-Colored Glasses.
 See also Silly Rabbit, Romance Is for Kids!.
 Could also overlap with Obstructive Bureaucrat, and Noble Bigot with a Badge.

-Contrast Good Is Old Fashioned, where idealism is regarded as only for the children's grandparents.
+Contrast Good Is Old-Fashioned, where idealism is regarded as only for the children's grandparents.
 The intent is much the same: To imply that the good/idealistic person is unfamiliar with the here and now.
 The character may say that what they are dealing with is Above Good and Evil, and the idealistic character should not drag in such childish morality.

 Compare and contrast Knight in Sour Armor, who still hold ideals, just not as idealists.
-A converted holder of Silly Rabbit, Idealism Is for Kids! views may turn into a Knight In Sour Armour, keeping to the appearance of cynicism while reluctantly pursuing idealistic goals.
-Also contrast Silly Rabbit Cynicism Is For Losers, for when excessive cynicism and pessimism turns out to be just as blinding as too much idealism or optimism.
+A converted holder of Silly Rabbit Idealism Is For Kids views may turn into a Knight In Sour Armour, keeping to the appearance of cynicism while reluctantly pursuing idealistic goals.
+Also contrast Silly Rabbit, Cynicism Is for Losers!, for when excessive cynicism and pessimism turns out to be just as blinding as too much idealism or optimism.

 A direct antithesis of Good Is Not Dumb.
 These characters could also fit under the Stopped Caring trope.